php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 At least one _namespace prefix_ of the _fully qualified class name_ MUST
 correspond to a _base directory_.

 A _namespace prefix_ MAY correspond to more than one _base directory_.
+The
+order in which a registered autoloader processes more than one corresponding _base directories_ is undefined.

 ### 3.2.
 Registered Autoloaders